Dia Mirza

 Dia Mirza Rekhi (born Dia Handrich; 9 December 1981) is an Indian actress who primarily works in Hindi films.
 She won the title of Miss Asia Pacific International in 2000 after being crowned Femina Miss India Asia Pacific 2000.
-Mirza made her acting debut with the Hindi film Rehnaa Hai Terre Dil Mein (2001), which earned her the Filmfare Award for Best Female Debut nomination.
+Mirza made her acting debut with the Hindi film Rehnaa Hai Terre Dil Mein (2001).

 Mirza went onto featured in films including Dus (2005), Lage Raho Munna Bhai (2006), Honeymoon Travels Pvt.
 Ltd. (2007), Shootout at Lokhandwala (2007), Kurbaan (2009), Sanju (2018) and Thappad (2020), with Sanju being her highest grossing release.
 She co-owned a production house, Born Free Entertainment, with her ex-husband Sahil Sangha.
 After their divorce, she launched her own production house, One India Stories, in 2019.
 She has since starred in the streaming series Kaafir (2019) and IC 814: The Kandahar Hijack (2024).

 Early life and work

 Mirza was born on 9 December 1981, in Hyderabad.
 Her father, Frank Handrich, is a German graphics and industrial fair designer, architect, artist and interior designer based in Munich.
 Her mother, Deepa, is a Bengali interior designer and landscaper who also volunteers to help alcoholics and drug addicts.
 When she was four-and-a-half years old, her parents divorced.
 After her mother married Ahmed Mirza, a Muslim man from Hyderabad, she adopted her step-father's surname.
 He died in 2003.

 After initially attending Vidyaranya High School, a co-ed school, Mirza was enrolled into Nasr School, a girl's day school in Khairtabad.
 She then attended Stanley Junior College before graduating with a Bachelor of Arts from Ambedkar Open University, Hyderabad.

 Mirza worked while in college as a marketing executive for a media firm, Neeraj's Multi-media Studio.
 At the same time, she modelled for print and TV commercials for brands such as Lipton, Wall's ice cream, Emami and many more.